3.6.3 Guidelines to the Tables for the Assessment of Work-related Impairment for DSP

 It should be emphasised that the Determination is the primary instrument to be used when applying the Tables while these Guidelines are a supporting source.
 As such, the Determination is always to be used when assessing impairments with the Guidelines to be used if further assistance in applying the provisions of the Determination is required.

 Note: The Determination must always be used when assessing impairment.
 The Guidelines alone must never be used in applying the Tables.

 To reflect these dependencies, the structure of the Guidelines corresponds with the structure of the Determination.

-Although examples have been used in the Guidelines to assist in applying the Tables, it is emphasised that these examples are not intended to be strictly prescriptive for the purpose of assessing functional impact of impairment caused by medical conditions.
+Although examples have been included in the Guidelines to assist in applying the Tables, it is emphasised that these examples are not intended to be strictly prescriptive for the purpose of assessing functional impact of impairment caused by medical conditions.
 Functional impact of each person's impairment must be assessed on an individual basis to account for the varying levels of impact a particular medical condition and its resulting impairment may have on different people.